A B C D E F G H I J M N O P R S T V W

 Auditable Activities

-Consist of those subjects, units or systems which are capable of being defined and evaluated.
+Consist of those subjects, units or systems that are capable of being defined and evaluated.
 Auditable activities may include:

 • Policies, procedures and practices